CS6/test-action-npm/README.md

    2. Click "Invite new user"
    3. Paste in the email address you copied above
    4. Continue from step 5
-4. Click the "Grant access" button for the account (e.g. "jenkins@api-xxxxxxxxx-xxxxx-xxxx.iam.gserviceaccount.com")
+4. Click the "Grant access" button for the account (e.g. "Github Actions@api-xxxxxxxxx-xxxxx-xxxx.iam.gserviceaccount.com")
 5. Ensure that at least the following permissions are enabled:
     - **View app information** — this is required for the plugin to function
     - **Manage production releases** — optional, if you want to upload APKs to production